Protect Your Brand: How to Oppose Registration of Copycat Trade Marks

 - Dealing with Post-Hearing Matters

-All the forms mentioned in this article (except for those relating to filing of evidence, written submissions and bills of cost) may be downloaded from the IPOS website here.
+All the forms mentioned in this article (except for those relating to filing of evidence, written submissions and bills of cost) may be downloaded from the IPOS Digital Hub website.

 Filing of Notice of Opposition

-To oppose the registration of a trade mark in Singapore, your business must first file a Notice of Opposition with IPOS through its IP2SG e-services portal.
+To oppose the registration of a trade mark in Singapore, your business must first file a Notice of Opposition with IPOS through the IPOS Digital Hub website.
 This Notice of Opposition has to be filed within 2 months from the date on which the trade mark was published in the IPOS Trade Marks Journal.

 The Notice of Opposition must include a Statement of Grounds stating the grounds of opposition that your business seeks to rely on.